directus-labs/guest-authoring/sveltekit-authentication/index.md

 ## Overview

-In this Guide we will show how to set up a complete authentication and authorization mechanism in SvelteKit using Directus as the Provider.
-The user session will be persisted via Server-Side Cookies and evidently be used within the Directus SDK to make authenticated Calls.
-As an example we will create a new Role showing how authorization works.
+In this guide, we will set up a complete authentication and authorization mechanism in SvelteKit using Directus as the Provider.
+The user session will be persisted via Server-Side Cookies and be used by the Directus SDK to make authenticated requests.
+As an example, we will create a new Role showing how authorization works.

 ## Primer Authentication